-If you’re a long-time VPN user, you’re probably familiar with PureVPN and PIA – Two of the biggest brands in the industry.
+If you’re a long-time VPN user, you’re probably familiar with PureVPN and PIA – Two of the Top VPN providers in the industry.
 These providers have existed in the industry for a long time and have a huge base of loyal customers, but which one is the better choice?

 The purpose of this detailed PureVPN vs PIA comparison is to find the answer to this question, namely the winner between these two VPNs.